nobuyuki83/Applied_Computer_Graphics_2022S/doc/setup_env.md

 # How to Set Up C++ Programming Environment

 To do the assignment, it is necessary to set up the C++ programming environment.
-Namely, you need **Git** , **C++ Compiler** (of course!) and **cmake**  installed in your computer.
+Namely, you need **Git** , **C++ Compiler** (of course!), **cmake**, and **IDE** installed in your computer.
 This document targets **MacOS**, **Ubuntu** and **Windows**.

-Depending on the versions of the OS, you may encounter some problems, but I encourage you to sove it by yourself first.
-These toos are very poupular and there are tons of information on the internet.
+Depending on the versions of the OS, you may encounter some problems I encourage you to sove it by yourself first.
+These toos are very poupular and there are tons of information on the internet!
 If you solve the problem, let the instructer know on the slack the problem and solution together with the version of your OS.